akeneo/pim-api-docs/content/concepts/asset-manager.md

 ### Target file

-The `target` property allows you to define in which attribute value the PIM should generate the new variation.
+The `target` property allows you to define on which attribute value the PIM should generate the new variation.

 It follows this format:
 ```json